adam-phillipps/cloud_powers/README.md

   breakdown of where it fits in the architecture of the Brain project, the common services provided and a few usage details, in case you contribute.

-## This module is a submodule that helps provide an interface to Kinesis, SQS,
-    EC2, S3 _for now_.
-There are more specific below:

 ## SelfAwareness: (set/get info about the instance -> Neuron/Cerebrum/etc)
   * **get_awareness!**
     * retrieves and sets all metadata from the EC2 instance and a few other things like the instance hostname (can find the instance IP from here).
       [EC2 Metadata]http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html

 ## Synapse:
   The Synapse module is the place that all of the communication API lives.